 Emily lives in Vancouver and has a Bachelor of Commerce (Marketing) from UBC’s Sauder School of Business.

-Annie Sokoloff is a communications assistant who provides support to Kirk & Co.’s senior management team in the planning and execution of communications, public consultation and stakeholder engagement programs.
+Annie Sokoloff is a communications coordinator who provides support to Kirk & Co.’s senior management team in the planning and execution of communications, public consultation and stakeholder engagement programs.

 Annie assists with the logistical preparation of communications materials, coordinates the logistics of consultation and engagement events, and facilitates two-way communications between the project team and the public through stakeholder database development and notification and public enquiry-response.
 She is adept at analyzing large amounts of consultation and engagement feedback and supports managers in accurate and timely reporting.
 Annie has a keen interest in digital communications.